Why has the River Murray Flood Resilience Code Amendment been developed?

 As a result, the policies being proposed in this Code Amendment will apply for 12 months from the date of commencement, or until they are adopted (or otherwise) by the Minister.

-The draft Code Amendment has come into effect on an interim basis when released for community engagement due to the urgency of providing clear rules to support flood-resilient redevelopment.
+The draft Code Amendment come into effect on an interim basis when released for community engagement due to the urgency of providing clear rules to support flood-resilient redevelopment.

 How is a development application assessed during the ‘Early Commencement’ period, while the draft Code Amendment is open for consultation?